I’m sure all of you have heard about the Keto Diet before; it’s been around for a long time and absolutely has a ton of hype around it still.

 If you’re looking for a diet that’s really easy to stick to this might be the one for you!
 Plus the weight you lose will come off quickly, just make sure you have an exit strategy afterward.

-You don’t want to go back to eating 100’s of grams of carbs, wonder why you gained a bunch of weight back and have to diet again.
+You don’t want to go back to eating hundreds of grams of carbs, wonder why you gained a bunch of weight back, and have to diet again.

 Increase your carbs and calories slowly after the diet, 25-50 grams a day is plenty.
 You will gain a little weight back in the form of stored water and glycogen.